-- If the iReceivedUserMessagePacket.UserHeader.Flags.DQ field is 0x3, set the adminAcknowledgment.ResponseQueue ADM attribute to a Private Format Name ([MS-MQMQ] section 2.1.4), where ComputerGuid is the value of the iReceivedUserMessagePacket.UserHeader.QueueManagerAddress field and the queue is identified by the hexadecimal representation of the PrivateQueueIdentifier field of the PrivateQueueFormatNameId found in the iReceivedUserMessagePacket.UserHeader.DestinationQueue field. - If the iReceivedUserMessagePacket.UserHeader.Flags.DQ field is 0x5, set the adminAcknowledgment.ResponseQueue ADM attribute to a Public Format Name ([MS-MQMQ] section 2.1.3), where QueueGuid is the value of the PublicQueueIdentifier field of the PublicQueueFormatName found in the iReceivedUserMessagePacket.UserHeader.DestinationQueue field. - If the iReceivedUserMessagePacket.UserHeader.Flags.DQ field is 0x7, set the adminAcknowledgment.ResponseQueue ADM attribute to the direct format name ([MS-MQMQ] section 2.1.2) that is the value of the DirectFormatName field of the DirectQueueFormatName found in the iReceivedUserMessagePacket.UserHeader.DestinationQueue field. - If iReceivedMessage is provided, set the adminAcknowledgment.DeliveryGuarantee ADM attribute to the iReceivedMessage.DeliveryGuarantee ADM attribute.
-If iReceivedMessage is not provided, if the iReceivedUserMessagePacket.UserHeader.Flags.DM flag is set, set the adminAcknowledgment.DeliveryGuarantee ADM attribute to Recoverable; otherwise, set the adminAcknowledgment.DeliveryGuarantee ADM attribute to Express.
+- If the iReceivedUserMessagePacket.UserHeader.Flags.DQ field is 0x3, set the adminAcknowledgment.ResponseQueue ADM attribute to a Private Format Name ([MS-MQMQ] section 2.1.4), where ComputerGuid is the value of the iReceivedUserMessagePacket.UserHeader.QueueManagerAddress field and the queue is identified by the hexadecimal representation of the PrivateQueueIdentifier field of the PrivateQueueFormatNameId found in the iReceivedUserMessagePacket.UserHeader.DestinationQueue field. - If the iReceivedUserMessagePacket.UserHeader.Flags.DQ field is 0x5, set the adminAcknowledgment.ResponseQueue ADM attribute to a Public Format Name ([MS-MQMQ] section 2.1.3), where QueueGuid is the value of the PublicQueueIdentifier field of the PublicQueueFormatName found in the iReceivedUserMessagePacket.UserHeader.DestinationQueue field. - If the iReceivedUserMessagePacket.UserHeader.Flags.DQ field is 0x7, set the adminAcknowledgment.ResponseQueue ADM attribute to the direct format name ([MS-MQMQ] section 2.1.2) that is the value of the DirectFormatName field of the DirectQueueFormatName found in the iReceivedUserMessagePacket.UserHeader.DestinationQueue field. - If iReceivedMessage is provided, set the adminAcknowledgment.
+DeliveryGuarantee ADM attribute to the iReceivedMessage.
+DeliveryGuarantee ADM attribute.
+If iReceivedMessage is not provided, if the iReceivedUserMessagePacket.
+UserHeader.
+Flags.
+DM flag is set, set the adminAcknowledgment.
+DeliveryGuarantee ADM attribute to Recoverable; otherwise, set the adminAcknowledgment.
+DeliveryGuarantee ADM attribute to Express. - Set the additional ADM attributes of adminAcknowledgment as shown in the following table.

 ADM Attribute Value

 AcknowledgementRequested None

-TimeToReachQueue 0xFFFFFFFF
+TimeToReachQueue 0xFFFFFFF

-TimeToBeReceived 0xFFFFFFFF
+TimeToBeReceived 0xFFFFFFF

 PositiveJournalingRequested FALSE

 NegativeJournalingRequested FALSE

 PrivacyLevel None

 AuthenticationLevel None